-DfE Group capital grants represent capital monies received during the period from the ESFA. £31,000 in respect of the Devolved Formula Capital grants remains unspent at the year end and is carried forward to the next accounting period.
-The balance carried forward also includes unspent funding from the Capital Improvement Fund for mechanical ventilation works amounting to £4,000 and £118,000 in respect of the safeguarding project.
+DfE Group capital grants represent capital monies received during the period from the ESFA. £61,000 in respect of the Devolved Formula Capital grants remains unspent at the year end and is carried forward to the next accounting period.

 Assets purchased post conversion is the fund balance relating to all fixed assets purchased since the School became an Academy.